0xr3ngar/cherri/README.md

 ## Time Period Formats

-The `--since` flag supports flexible time period specifications:
+The `--since` flag supports flexible time period specifications. **Alternatively**, you can use `--since-branch` to use a branch's creation date as the cutoff.

 ### Supported Units
 - `w` = weeks